guicho271828/dynotune/README.md

 + Simulated Annealing
 + GA and real-valued GA
 + PSO and ACO

+We do NOT cover the following algorithms.

++ tabu-search, because it is an algorithm for combinatorial problems.
+They assume some constraints between the variables, and requires a set of "move"s as an input.
+  In hyperparameter optimization, there are only one "change" move.
-+ ~~CMA-ES~~ --- is NOT appropriate for "work out of box" situation.
++ CMA-ES is NOT appropriate for "work out of box" situation.
 It requires lots of hyperparameters by itself.

-We do NOT cover the following algorithms because they are algorithms for combinatorial problems.
-They assume some constraints between the variables.

-+ tabu-search
+  Also, implementation cost for me is high...

 ## Dependencies
 This library is at least tested on implementation listed below: